 And young students are extremely vulnerable because they are “newly entering the world of credit and finance,” Foley said, adding that they don’t know when it is inappropriate to give out their social security number and have not developed as much skepticism as “us old folks.”

 But the biggest risk they have, Foley said, is the Internet.
 When chatting online, you don’t really know who you’re talking to.
 And scammers can also get at you through email frauds and pop-ups through “phishing.”
 They lure personal and financial information like your credit card number, social security number, birthday or hometown from you.

 Often, you will receive an email that will ask you to confirm your identification by entering it onto a website.
 “But if you look at the URL,” Foley said, “It’s not really that company’s website and it’s often not even from the U.S. You have to be worried about that.”

 Watch out for so-called ‘friendly fraud’

 You also should be worried about people around you.
-In 2007, one-third of victims who were part of ITRC’s study reported their identity stolen by someone they knew.
 “Even around roommates, be careful your personal information isn’t exposed,” Foley said.

 But what if it happens to you?
 Immediately, call the three major credit bureaus—Trans Union, Experian and Equifax—and report your identity stolen.
 Then contact the police and close all your bank accounts and credit cards.
 Even if you manage to catch the thief, the damage doesn’t disappear right away.
-In the 2007 ITRC study, 70 percent of victims said it took 12 months to clear all financial and misinformation issues.
 For some, it took up to five years.